PCI: Rare Double-Digit Yields From An Elite Fund

 About PCI

 PIMCO Dynamic Credit Income Fund (PCI) is one of PIMCO's younger funds.
-PCI has been going strong, handily beating the market, for the past five years before Covid-19 took the wind out of its sails.
+PCI has been going strong, handily beating the market, for the past five years before COVID-19 took the wind out of its sails.

 This negative impact has most likely been caused by PCI's significant exposure to mortgage-backed securities ('MBS').
 The MBS market fell dramatically in March as many MBS holders faced margin calls and there were forced sales at distressed prices.
 Mortgage REITs with significant exposure to non-agency MBS saw their book values and their share prices plummet as they were forced to sell in a down environment.
 New York Mortgage Trust (NYMT) and AG Mortgage (MITT) are lucky to have stayed solvent, and it will take many years for them to recover as they have far fewer assets today than they had two months ago.